top of page

 Preparation

-1. Cut off top of pumpkin at least 5 inches across, so that it can serve as a lid.
+1. If you wish to use a pumpkin as a bowl - which, remember, you don't have to: Cut off top of pumpkin at least 5 inches across, so that it can serve as a lid.
 Scoop out and discard all seeds and stringy material.
 Using a large sturdy spoon, scrape out 6 cups of pumpkin meat, taking care not to break through the shell.
 Set aside the pumpkin and its lid in a warm place.

-2. In a large soup pot over medium-low heat, melt 2 tablespoons butter.
+2. Bread toasts: Note: I skip this step and we just eat the soup with a chunk of regular bread.
+In a large soup pot over medium-low heat, melt 2 tablespoons/20 g butter.
 Add onion and sauté until tender, about 5 minutes.
 Add wine and simmer for 1 minute.
 Add turnips, carrot, potato, pumpkin meat and enough chicken stock or water to barely cover.

 3. Cover and bring to a boil.
 Meanwhile, in a large skillet, heat remaining 6 tablespoons butter, and add bread slices, turning until lightly browned on both sides.
 Set aside half for garnish, and when soup has come to a boil, add remaining half to the soup.

 4. Gently simmer soup for 1 hour, stirring once or twice.
-The soup will be very thick; if it seems in danger of burning, reduce heat and stir in a small amount of broth or water.
+The soup will be very thick.

-6. Pour hot soup into pumpkin.
+6. Pour hot soup into pumpkin, or into bowls.
 Serve from pumpkin, garnishing each serving with one or two reserved toasts.

 Recent Posts